cheunghfscott/Makefile_for_opencv_linux/README.md

 12. This executable can be run from either the terminal or by double clicking on it directly(for UBUNTU).

-NOTE: It is assumed that you have opencv already installed on your computer before using this make file.
+NOTE: It is assumed that you have opencv already installed on your computer before using these make files.